NeuroTechX/ntx_slack_archive/eegdata.md

  >Do the 2016 devices not work with musi-io's --lsl_eeg, or was muse-lsl.py adding more functionality that I should be wary of missing with muse-io?

+4/7/2017 9:21 PM

+ **dano** :

+ >pat: The official support for 2016 headbands hasn't been added to muse-io yet.
+Alexandres code is a good stop gap solution